Ohio Coroner-Crime Lab Improves Indoor Air Quality Using AerosealBilly Pell

 The Miami Valley Regional Coroner-Crime Lab in Dayton, Ohio Fixed Odor Issues by Sealing Its Ductwork Using Aeroseal

-When decomposed bodies are found in Ohio’s Montgomery County, they get sent to the Miami Valley Regional Crime Lab for autopsy.
-For years, occupants of the three-story facility knew whenever a new body arrived because the strong smell of the rotting corpses would permeate the building.
+When dead bodies are found in Ohio’s Montgomery County, they are sent to the Miami Valley Regional Crime Lab for autopsy.
+For years, occupants of the three-story facility knew whenever a new body arrived because the strong smell of the decomposing corpses would permeate the building.
 Despite spending hundreds of thousands of dollars over a period of years trying to solve the problem, nothing seemed to work.
 The facilities staff tried replacing the heating, ventilation, and air conditioning (HVAC) equipment, installing high-efficiency fans, adding an exhaust system incinerator, and insulating the walls.
 The odor issue was still there.

 - Building: Miami Valley Regional Crime Lab